Zahra-Jannesari/Zahra-Jannesari/README.md

 Hello visitor 👋🏻

 I have studied Physics for 4 years and after only few months from the beginning, I realized that's not my path.
 As soon as I met c++ in university, I knew coding is THE THING.
 My passion increased day after day and now,I'm compeletly adicted to this inceridable field:)
-My current programming field is android development and kotlin language;Looking forward new ways and interested to get deep in each one.
+My current programming field is android development and kotlin language; Looking forward new ways and interested to get deep in each one.

 My other hobbies beside coding are sports, animals, foodes, movies and music.